Hierarchical Amortized Training for Memory-efficient High Resolution 3D GAN: Discussion

 For the ablation studies, first we found that adding a low-resolution branch can help improve results, we think it's because the low-resolution branch can help the model learn the global structure.
 Second, we observe in Table \ref{tbl:ablation} that HA-GAN with encoder outperforms the version without encoder in terms of image synthesis quality.
-This is consistent with the observation in~\cite{rosca2017variational} that introducing an encoder to GAN improves the quality of synthetic images.
-When an encoder is introduced to GAN, the reconstruction loss in the objective function ensures that the reconstructed images are voxel-wise consistent with the original images.
+The reconstruction loss in the objective function ensures that the reconstructed images are voxel-wise consistent with the original images.
 This term can encourage the generator to represent all data and not collapse, improving the performance of the generator in terms of image synthesis.
-Finally, we also see that randomly sampled $r$ outperforms deterministic $r$.
-We think that this is because using deterministic $r$ leads to deterministic sub-volume locations, then the generation of junction region between sub-volumes is not learned well.
-In comparison, using randomly selected $r$ leads to randomly selected locations of sub-volumes.
+Finally, using randomly selected $r$ leads to randomly selected locations of sub-volumes.
 In this way, the junctions between sub-volumes can be better covered.